-In fact, when people at high cardiovascular risk switch to a Mediterranean diet—such as Italian— supplemented with olive oil, fish, fruits and vegetables, they can prevent about 30 percent of heart attacks, strokes and deaths from heart disease, according to a study in the New England Journal of Medicine.
-But unlike traditional Italian food, Olive Garden upends the nutritive properties of these ingredients by loading you up with extra-large servings of carbs, sodium and trans fats.
+Cheat meals at Olive Garden don't even feel like cheat meals because Olive Garden doesn't really feel (or taste) like your typical fast-food restaurant.
+We know you're probably justifying dinner here instead of McDonald's because it's Italian food, and Italian is supposed to be good for you!
+And your assumption would be right.
+In fact, when people at high cardiovascular risk switch to a Mediterranean diet—such as Italian— supplemented with olive oil, fish, fruits, and vegetables, they can prevent about 30% of heart attacks, strokes, and deaths from heart disease, according to a study in the New England Journal of Medicine.
+But unlike traditional Italian food, Olive Garden upends the nutritive properties of these ingredients by loading you up with high calories dishes that are giving you extra-large servings of carbs, sodium, and trans fats.

 Chicken & Shrimp Carbonara